 Cal State East Bay offers year-round learning on a semester system.
 Check the application deadline for the semester to which you are applying.
 Apply online during the priority application filing period.
 Be sure to read our freshman, transfer, and graduate requirements.

 Have questions about housing, dining, classes, campus life and events?
 We've got answers!
 We have lots to offer at Cal State East Bay and are here to help.

 Admission decisions are typically made 8 to 12 weeks after all application materials are received.
 Please allow two weeks for us to receive and record transcripts and test scores.
 If you've already applied to the university, be sure to check your admission status in MyCSUEB.

 If you were denied admission, you may appeal the decision; learn more about Admission Appeals Procedures.

 To accept your offer of admission we ask admitted students to submit the nonrefundable pre-enrollment fee of $110.

 Accept your offer of admission through MyCSUEB.

 Yes.
-For questions about admission or to make an appointment for undergraduate pre-admission counseling, call the Welcome Center at (510) 885-2556 in Hayward or (925) 602-6700 in Concord.
+For questions about admission or to make a zoom appointment for undergraduate pre-admission counseling, call the Welcome Center at (510) 885-2556 in Hayward or (925) 602-6700 in Concord.
 Undergraduate pre-admission counseling is offered at the Welcome Center on the Hayward Campus and the Academic Services Center on the Concord Campus.
 Tours are also available at the Welcome Center for undergraduate and graduate students.
 Schedule one today!

 Coming to a town near you!
 Visit our Admission Events page to attend an event with an admissions counselor.